 The man who took the bust from the capitol, it is understood, tried unsuccessfully to dispose of it with New York City art collectors, but they refused to take the stolen piece.

 Finally, Mercer and Weiss have been of some use to the truth.
 This development could easily have slipped down the memory hole, coming as it did in a coda eighteen years after the Fire That Dared Not Speak Its Name.
-Nobody could confuse such abject thievery with souvenir, or relic hunting.
-That such a prominent and symbolic object went quietly missing is evidence that the state capitol was open to be stripped of anything of value in the aftermath of the high-level arson and its agenda as to who benefited.
-None of the trespassing little people had to take a fall for this systematic looting of the treasures therein, but someone did have to give back a little something after nearly two decades.
+Nobody could confuse such abject thievery with souvenir or relic hunting.
+That such a prominent and symbolic object went quietly missing is evidence that the state capitol was open to be stripped of anything of value in the aftermath of the higher-level arson with its painfully obvious agenda.
+No trespasser took a fall for this systematic looting of the treasures therein, but at least someone had to give something back nearly two decades later.

-These images are from 'Sparks!
-From the New York State Capital Fire,' a two-bit pack of misspelled "Sovenir Views" which came out shortly after the fire, and which, say Mercer and Weiss, with their high-level academic positions and utter lack of irony, "remains one of the chief sources for research on the fire."
-Really?
-I might have preferred the official findings stemming from a full-scale investigation---but there wasn't any!
+The yellowed images are from 'Sparks!
+From the New York State Capital Fire, a two-bit pack of misspelled "Sovenir Views" which came out shortly after the fire, and which, say Mercer and Weiss, with their high-level academic positions and utter lack of irony, "remains one of the chief sources for research on the fire."
+I might have preferred the official findings resulting from a promised full-scale investigation, which didn't happen.

 February 5, 1929, New York Times, ROOSEVELT ACCEPTS WASHINGTON BUST,